Category Archives: Horror

 As for Hoult’s involvement, first he was ‘R’ in Warm Bodies (2013) and now he is Renfield.
 I just realised that, for me, there’s something about Hoult in ghostly face makeup that makes his characters that much more intriguing.
 I’m sure it’s more about his prowess at portraying vulnerability, or his facial features rather than the white face paint that draw me in.
 Either way, I’m excited and ready for the fun dialogue plus action that Renfield is promising to serve up.

 It will certainly be interesting to see the clever solution that Renfield settles on to end this unpleasant phase of his working life.
-Let’s wish the poor chap a lot of luck.
+Let’s collectively wish the poor chap a lot of luck, along with thoughts and prayers.

 Shohreh Aghdashloo, Ben Schwartz, Brandon Scott Jones, Jenna Kanell, Caroline Williams, Adrian Martinez, Joshua Mikel, Choppy Guillotte, Dave Davis, Gissette Valentin, Taylor Shurte and Bess Rous also star.